August 15th – 27th 2021

 - servicing expenses by third parties

-- individual accomodation expenses before and after the tour (on your way to Igoumenitsa)
+- individual accomodation expenses before and after the tour (on your way to Albania)

 - other individual expenses

 What else you should know about the tour?

-As the tour time approaches, we’ll supply you with detailed access instructions to our meeting point in the Igoumenitsa port, including necessary coordinates and GPX/KML tracks.
-You will meet our guide in Igoumenitsa harbour as you arrive (we assume) by the ferry from Ancona, Italy (the shortest route from western Europe).
+As the tour time approaches, we’ll supply you with detailed access instructions to our meeting point in the Durres port as well as Koplik, including necessary coordinates and GPX/KML tracks.
 Please secure that you have your travel insurance before starting the tour.
 We expect you to arrive with a vehicle in good technical conditon, which can endure two weeks of serious offroading.
-This tour is not for total offroading beginners – experience will help you in many tricky situations.
-During the tour a chance to refuel will be available each 250-300 km (petrol and diesel everywhere, in some places also LPG).
-All major credit cards (Visa, Master, Maestro, etc.) work in Greece (both on ATM machines and for paying goods), while you should prepare cash Euros for Albania (that you will get an oportunity to exchange into the local currency LEK in the first town that we drive through in Albania).
-It’s advisable to have a small amount of cash for small expenses in the mountainous areas.
+This tour is not for total offroading beginners – some previous experience would be beneficial.
+During the tour a chance to refuel will be available each 250-300 km.
+As credit cards are rarely taken in shops and petrol stations in Albania, you’re advised to exchange some cash upon arrival in order to have local currency for your expenses during the trip.
+Fuel prices in Albania are similar to prices elsewhere throughout Europe.

 In case you can’t continue the tour due to a serious defect on your vehicle, we will do our best to connect you with skilled mechanics who may be able to repair the vehicle quickly on the spot or in nearby workshops (at your expense).
 In case you have to be delayed for some days due to a lack of parts, we will supply you with a new meeting point along our route, so that you can rejoin the tour when your vehicle is functional again.